johnmee/codility/README.md

 How to do this:

-Read the puzzle over and over.
+* Read the puzzle over and over; soak in all the reading material.
-Focus on the inputs and the outputs.
+* Focus on the inputs and the outputs
-Break it down to the pieces, how to get from inputs to output, ignore the edge cases for now.
+* Break it down to the pieces, how to get from inputs to output, ignore the edge cases for now
-Come up with written simple, then increasing complex examples... on paper!
+* Think through all the tactics you know (stacks, prefix sums, sorts, slices) and see if they can help
-Work through them manually... the single input base case... the two input simple case... in different order... now three.
+* Work through the basis examples manually... the single input base case... the two input simple case... in a different order... now three
-Draw a flowchart diagram.
+* Draw a flowchart diagram.
-Not till you build up a model solution to where you have an idea how to solve it on paper.
+* Build up a model solution, on paper, to where you have an idea how to solve it

-Now start coding.
+* Now try coding it